A proof of the Baum-Connes conjecture for real semisimple Lie groups with coefficients on flag varieties: Introduction

 \section{Introduction}

-Let $G$ be a locally compact topologicial group and $A$ is a $C*$-algebra equipped with a continuous action of G by $C^*$-algebra automorphisms.
-Following \cite{BH12} section 4, we define the equivariant K-theory of $A$ to be the K-theory of the reduced crossed product algebra:
+Let $G$ be a locally compact topological group and $A$ is a $C^*$-algebra equipped with a continuous action of G by $C^*$-algebra automorphisms.
+Following \cite[Section 4]{block2013weyl}, we define the equivariant K-theory of $A$ to be the K-theory of the \emph{reduced crossed product algebra}:

 The equivariant K-theory defined in this way has a useful connection to Baum-Connes conjecture and representation theory.
-In particular, $\K^*_G(pt)=\K^*(C^*_r(G))$.
-It is well-known that $C^*_r(G)$ reflects the tempered unitary dual when $G$ is a reductive Lie group, see \cite{BH12}, 4.1.
+It is well-known that $C^*_r(G)$ reflects the tempered unitary dual when $G$ is a reductive Lie group, see \cite[Section 4.1]{block2013weyl}.